jarkkolaine/wp-license-manager-client/README.md

 ## Usage

-To use the WordPress License Manager Client, you will need two components:
+To use the *WP License Manager Client*, you will need two components:

-1. A self-hosted WordPress site with the [WordPress License Manager plugin](TODO) installed.
+1. A self-hosted WordPress site with the [WP License Manager plugin](TODO) installed.
 1. A WordPress plugin or theme that you want to make use the license control.

 Let's assume your WordPress site (license manager) is set up at `http://mylicenses.example.com`.
 In this case, you'll be able to access the licence manager API at `http://mylicenses.example.com/api/license-manager`.

-To set up your WordPress License Manager Client using this license manager server:
+To set up your WP License Manager Client using this license manager server:

 ### Step 1